luckman212/screencapture-nag-remover/README.md

 > _Hey Apple, you forgot the “Always Allow” option!_

+This script operates on the `~/Library/Group Containers/group.com.apple.replayd/ScreenCaptureApprovals.plist` and sets the nag dates far in the future to avoid the popups from appearing.

 ## How to use

 Download the latest [release][4] and place the script in your `$PATH` (I suggest `/usr/local/bin` if you're unsure).